 Note: The -with-amavis option must be set only if you intend to use the Amavisd-new frontend.

-In case you need a silent installation, e.g. if you're using Salt-Stack.
-It's possible to supply the database credentials as commandline arguments.
+In case you need a silent installation (e.g. if you're using Salt-Stack, Ansible or whatever), it's possible to supply the database credentials as commandline arguments.